Burnout in a Family Business: Signs You're Carrying Too Much

 The family members around you are getting paid to do less.
 That's not an opinion.
 That's what's happening.
 And because they're family, nobody's saying it out loud — least of all you.

-So the most capable person absorbs everything that doesn't have a clear owner.
-The most capable person covers for the people who aren't pulling their weight.
 The most capable person holds the whole operation together while quietly running out of gas.

 And when the burnout finally hits — and it always hits — it takes a long time to recover from.
 Longer than most people expect.
 Because you didn't get here overnight and you don't get out overnight either.